-Mould don’t need to be made out of Metal, they can also be 3D printed.
+Moulds don’t need to be made out of metal, they can also be 3D printed.
 This means you can great better, more complex injection moulded parts at a lower cost and in a fraction of the time.

-3D Printing provides a faster, more streamlined system that allows medical product manufacturers to develop clinical trial-ready devices in-house to check everything from form, fit and function to manufacturability.
-In the past some medical devices were difficult to produce due to the small size and intricacy of parts, with 3D printing allows you to easily create these difficult parts from 3D CAD models.
+3D Printing provides a faster, more streamlined system, allowing medical product manufacturers to develop clinical trial-ready devices in-house.
+This allows them to check everything from form, fit and function to manufacturability.
+In the past, some medical devices were difficult to produce due to the small size and intricacy of parts.
+With 3D printing, you can easily create these difficult parts from 3D CAD models.

 Some may feel as though 3D printing is simply a way for students to experiment and express their creativity.
 This technology can be much more practical than that.
 In fact, learning materials produced for subjects like maths and science could inspire the next generation of engineers, architects, designers, or any other creative yet empirical occupation.

 3D technologies are enhancing, not only the ability to create something new, but also to reverse engineer those products that already exist.